Configure Data Quality > Orchestrating data enrichment and validations > Advanced objective settings

 You can select master records, source records, or both as input record types for an objective.
 For example, you can apply an objective only to master records when you create or update them in business applications.

-The following table lists the compatible triggers:
+The following table describes the compatible triggers for input record types:

 Record Type